-This section of the form performs Risk Weighted Calculations for on-balance sheet items.
-Licensees should take note that, sections of the form has been populated automatically from Form 2 and Assets by Zone.
+This section of the form performs Risk Weighted Calculations for on-balance sheet items and has been populated, for the most part, from Form 2 - Total Assets.

 Risk weights (i.e., 0% to 100%) are built into this form.
 While licensees are not permitted to change the risk weight factor, the licensees are permitted to make adjustments under the Adjustment Column to any values entered under the column for the Notional Amount.
 The adjustment column will reduce the notional amount and the adjusted net asset is risk weighted.
 If the adjustment relates to an offset for collateralization, licensees should take into account collateral that is in accordance with the definition for "fully collateralised" set out in the Banks and Trust Companies (Large Exposure) Regulation, 2005 (also see Definitions at Appendix IV).
 Licensees are required to insert a comment when making adjustments in this section.